1EdTech/lti-1-3-php-library/README.md

 #### Database

-For this data store you will need to models to store the issuer and deployment in the database.
+For this data store you will need to create models to store the issuer and deployment in the database.

 ```php
 use App\Models\Issuer;